- Technical expert on U.S. GAAP and IFRS

 “Without a doubt, forming Mind the GAAP has been my most rewarding professional experience.
 My job description is essentially to help companies try to do the right thing from a financial reporting perspective, through training and consulting.
 Equally as important, I get to work with truly exceptional people each and every day.”

 Scott Ehrlich started Mind the GAAP in 2002 to develop the highest quality, best-in-class U.S. GAAP and IFRS training.
 Training and personal development has always been one of Scott’s passions.
 He is an expert at taking complex concepts and making them understandable to all.
-Having facilitated courses for around 30 years, Scott is very comfortable instructing in large or small group settings.
+Having facilitated courses for more than 30 years, Scott is very comfortable instructing in large or small group settings.
 He also understands the benefits and constraints of e-Learning, and has worked with leading organizations to maximize the outcomes from this form of training.

 Shortly after delivering one of Mind the GAAP’s first training sessions, Scott recognized that some companies were looking for a “sounding board” – someone with whom they could discuss technical accounting and regulatory questions before forming conclusions and presenting them to the auditors.
 This observation led to the development of Mind the GAAP’s consulting and advisory service offering.
 Scott thoroughly enjoys breaking down complex technical issues and trying to find solutions that are faithful to the underlying economics of a transaction, compliant with GAAP regulations, and operational.
 Recent topical areas that Scott has discussed with clients include lease accounting, share-based payment arrangements, revenue recognition and debt versus equity classification.

 Prior to founding Mind the GAAP, Scott was a senior manager at Arthur Andersen, spending his final three years in the firm’s professional standards group.
 Scott graduated from Bucknell University as class valedictorian and was awarded the Gold Medal Award in the state of Connecticut for the highest score on the November 1993 CPA exam.

 In his free time, Scott enjoys traveling and spending time with his wife, Deb, and their two children.